gbogard/personal-website/content/resume/_index.md

 I specialize in domain modeling that makes illegal states unrepresentable, robust error handling, performance optimization, and comprehensive testing.<br/>
 I've been programming since age 13 as a hobby, and professionally since 2017.
-My experience spans multiple languages (Ruby, JavaScript, Clojure, ReasonML, PureScript, Erlang), including 4 years of commercial Scala development, and the last 2 years working with Rust.
+My experience spans multiple languages (Haskell, Typescript, Ruby ...), including 4 years of commercial Scala development, and 2 years of commercial experience with Rust.

 I enjoy exchanging knowledge with others.
 I have participated in various conferences and meetups.